vsoch/caliper/docs/getting_started/user-guide.rst

 Parsing Results
 ---------------

-For each extractor, you can currently loop through them and extract either data on the level of individual files, or summary results:
+For each extractor, you can currently loop through them and extract results for the metric.
+The results are organized by version (e.g., ``0.0.1``), or difference between versions (e.g., ``0.0.1..0.0.11``), depending on the metric.

 .. code:: console

     for name, metric in extractor:
         # Changedlines <caliper.metrics.collection.changedlines.metric.Changedlines at 0x7f7cd24f4940>

-        # A lookup with file level changes
-        metric.get_file_results()

-        # A lookup with group or summed changed
-        metric.get_group_results()

-        # A lookup with "by-file" and "by-group" that includes both the above
+        # A lookup with versions
         metric.get_results()

-Each metric can choose to return one or both levels of results.
 For example, an entry in the changedlines group results might look like this: